cosmopetrich/vcpkg-action/README.md

 rapidjson 2023-07-17#1
 ```

-This is generated using the [vcpkg list](https://learn.microsoft.com/en-us/vcpkg/commands/list) command with feature entries stripped out.
-The results should be lexically ordered.

 The `#` part of the version number refers to which version of the vcpkg port configuration was used.

-## Todo and possible future features

-- Test binary caching
-- Support for arbitrary oberlay ports.
-- - Will add this if/when I need it.
-- Support for installing arbitrary toolchain versions on Linux.
-  - Will add this if/when I need it.